vigetlabs/is-it-viget/README.md

 Export the AppIcon slice from Affinity Designer (1024x1024, JPG) and use https://appicon.co to generate the app icon.

-- Uncheck everything except "iPhone"
+- Uncheck everything except "iPhone" and "iPad"
 - Upload the icon
 - Click "Generate"
 - Open the ZIP to find the `AppIcon.appiconset` folder